marcofiset/flute/README.md

 	 */
 	public function extend()
 	{
-		//I don't feel like explaining it.
+		//I don't feel like explaining this.
 	}
 }

-//WOW!
-That really looked like trying to use Ruby naming conventions in PHP :3
 ```

 Your class must be discoverable by any registered autoloader (shame on you if you still use an old-(school/fashioned) out-of-date cheese-smelling `__autoload` function), and voilà!
 Now **YOU** figure out how to use it.
 Nah, just kidding, here it goes :